-Keep Up With Exterior Maintenance And Paint More Often
+Keep Up With Exterior Maintenance And Painting

 Use Quality Paint And Do The Proper Preparation

 The same goes for interior painting.
 A low quality paint is going to mark and scuff easily.
 It may not stand up well to humidity in areas of the home or could accumulate mildew.
-If may stain easily and if you try to wash or wipe a low quality paint it may leave noticeable steaking or burnish marks.
+It may stain easily and if you try to wash or wipe a low quality paint it may leave noticeable steaking or burnish marks.

 Tips For Saving Money On Interior Painting

 Save The Painting Contractor Time – Anything done on the home owners part to allow the contractor to focus on painting will help reduce the cost.
-This should of course be agreed upon beforehand and written into the quote.
+This should of course be agreed upon beforehand and written into the painting quote.
 Having to work around difficult furniture, move furniture, blinds, or other window coverings all take up time.
 Contractors take many factors into consideration when doing an estimate.